uofajillian/edx-documentation/en_us/xblock/source/concepts/methods.rst

 so that the XBlock JavaScript code can make requests to its handlers.
 Handlers can be used with ``GET`` and ``POST`` requests.

+Handler methods also emit events for learner interactions and grades.
+For more information, see :ref:`Publish Events in Handler Methods`.

 In the following example, the Thumbs sample XBlock in the XBlock SDK defines a handler for voting.